-The Executive Minister of the East Central Ontario Regional Council, East Central Ontario Regional Council Staff and East Central Ontario Regional Council Treasurer shall be corresponding members of the Assembly of Elders.
+The Executive Minister of the East Central Ontario Regional Council is an Ex officio member of the Council Elders.

+East Central Ontario Regional Council Staff and East Central Ontario Regional Council Treasurer shall be corresponding members of the Council Elders.